NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 abilities of the larger group.

 A good persona should represent a skill set and a behaviour pattern - not a job description.

+Software Carpentry make use of persona's: they call them "Learner Profiles".

 By example, here's a persona that we developed: